MarianBusila/AZ203/PaaS/PaaS.md

 ## Create Azure App Service API apps

-* create an Azure App Service API app
+* create an Azure App Service API app [Tutorial: Host a RESTful API with CORS in Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-rest-api)
 * create documentation for the API by using open source and other tools
+    - documentation can be generated with NSwag (ReDeoc UI) and Swashbuckle

 ## Implement Azure functions